basilesimon/bsfr/content/weeknotes/weeknotes-19.md

 ---
 date: "2021-02-05T00:00:00Z"
-published: false
+draft: true
-title: 'Odd sketches - weeknotes #19'
+title: "Odd sketches - weeknotes #19"
 ---

 The week started with [CVE 2021-3156](https://security-tracker.debian.org/tracker/CVE-2021-3156), which I patched across Global Witness' boxes with Ansible.
 Nice little tool, this!
 As the playbook grows, I wonder how folks keep track of what's in the toolkit?